Length: 1.6-mile loop

 At the mouth of Bridger Canyon is the landmark “M” created by Montana State University students in 1915.
-There are two routes to the M from the trailhead—one steep, the other winding.
-To take the steep and direct ascent, go right at the first junction; for an easier and longer ascent, take a hard left.
-This trail is close to Bozeman and very popular.
-The views of the Gallatin Valley are spectacular, and hikers use the trail as a lunchbreak loop or out-and-back.
-Don't bike this trail, for your safety and other's.
+There are two routes to the M from the trailhead—one steep and direct, the other gradual and winding.
+To take the steep ascent, go right at the first junction; for an easier and longer climb, take a hard left.
+This trail is close to Bozeman and very, very popular.
+The views of the Gallatin Valley and the Story Hills are spectacular, and hikers use the trail as a lunchbreak loop or out-and-back.
+Don't bike this trail, for your safety and others'.
 And for God's sake, pick up after your dog!

 The "M" gets plentiful sun from the west, so it's usually among the driest trails early in the spring and later into the fall.
 To hit the trail during winter months, wear the appropriate gear for slick and snowy conditions.

 Go north on Rouse Ave., which becomes Bridger Canyon Rd.
 After a few miles, turn left into the signed parking area, just before a narrow constriction between the Bridgers and the Story Hills.